-Companies’ recruitment processes have moved online due to the unexpected COVID-19 outbreak.
+Companies’ recruitment processes have moved online increasingly as a result.
 As organizations around the world acted immediately according to the health advice given by governments and health associations, in-person interviews and onboarding processes are taking a new form – a complete shift to virtual platforms.

 The offices might be closed, but organisations cannot afford to be passive and not hire the people they need.
 Being able to make hiring decisions digitally and successfully implementing digital onboarding is integral for the future of businesses.
 This article explains some of the challenges that arise during that process and how to solve them.